Helping people during the pandemic and beyond

 Change of Direction

-Like many businesses, the Corona Virus transformed the way we worked overnight.
-We have had to put on hold plans for craft events and craft workshops and find a new way to continue to deliver our services.
+Like many businesses, in 2020 COVID-19 transformed the way we worked overnight.
+We had to put on hold plans for craft events and craft workshops and find a new way to continue to deliver our services.
 Although we are a small company it still took time to find the right solution that would help and benefit the people we work with.

-We explored many ideas – Zoom craft tutorials, and Weekly Craft Challenges.
-None where suitable for everyone’s needs.
+We explored many ideas – Zoom craft tutorials, and weekly Craft Challenges.
+None were suitable for everyone’s needs.
 Finally, we came up with a credible idea.
-We discussed this with our Craft Club and with residents living locally in social housing.
-Everyone was interested.
-Finally had a viable plan to help ease the stress and anxiety of lock-down.
+We discussed this with our Craft Club and residents living locally in social housing.
+We contacted local libaries and organisations to guage interest, everyone thought it was a brilliant idea.
+Finally we had a viable plan that hopefully would help ease the stress and anxiety of lock-down.

 Our First Delivery

-If you are interested in finding out how we can help members of your community during these difficult times please get in touch.
+If you are interested in finding out how we can help members of your community please get in touch.